wodby/docs/1.0/docs/stacks/solr-drupal/index.md

 ### Drupal 8/9

+Make sure Solr you've deployed has a compatible default config set version (e.g.  `search_api_solr 4` or `search_api_solr-8.x-3.9`), if not – change the implementation to the appropriate (implementation differs in a Solr version and a default config set).
+Please note, if you change the implementation you'll have to [recreate cores](../solr#creating-solr-core) to change their config set because the existing cores will still use the same config set.
+You can find the list of supported config sets in [here](https://github.com/wodby/solr#config-sets).

 Install [Search API Solr module](https://www.drupal.org/project/search_api_solr).
 Go to `Home » Administration » Configuration » Search and metadata » Search API`, create a new core or edit the default one.
 In expanded `CONFIGURE SOLR BACKEND` field set specify:

 ```